-- The planning for the implementation of a reviewed curriculum offer has enhanced choice and opportunity for vocational courses at key stage 4 & 5 Students in Year 13 with TAG's being used as a target measure still met their target grades in vocational courses in Year 13. - 6.4% improvement in 9-5 GCSE including English and Math's from 2019. - 7.3% increase from 2019 for 9-5 English Language GCSE's - 5.3% increase from 2019 for 9-7 English Literature GCSE's - 100% of all triple Science students gained a 5+ (Improvement of 14.3% in Chemistry, 7.4% in Physics & 7.1% in Biology) - Art & Design 9-5 increase from 53.8% in 2019 to 76.5% in 2023. - Increase from 35.6% to 45.8% 9-5 in Computer Science from 2019 to 2023. - A clear personal development curriculum bespoke for each key stage delivered within form periods. - A new Assessment Policy focusing upon current grades to give clear analysis to parents and guardians. - All 6th form leavers have secured a university, apprenticeship or employment destination. - Development of the Cox Green hub to support with restorative conversations and in-depth support for students not accessing a full curriculum. - Pupil Premium Lead embedded into Cox Green working specifically with key stage 3 and 4 students.
+- The planning for the implementation of a reviewed curriculum offer has enhanced choice and opportunity for vocational courses at key stage 4 & 5 - 6.4% improvement in 9-5 GCSE including English and Math's from 2019. - 3.9% increase from 2023 for 9-4 English GCSE's - The following subjects showed the highest average grade across the cohort, Art 6+ from 6 in 2023, Spanish 6+ from 5 in 2023 and Geography 6- from 4 in 2023. - 0.47 increase in progress made for all pupil premium students from 2023. - A clear personal development curriculum bespoke for each key stage delivered within form periods. - The Cox Green assessment Policy focusing upon current grades has given clear analysis to parents and guardians.
+This data has been accurate and allowed bespoke intervention to take place. - All 6th form leavers have secured a university, apprenticeship or employment destination. - Development of the Cox Green hub to support with restorative conversations and in-depth support for students not accessing a full curriculum. - Behaviour hub working with three designated staff to mentor students struggling with expectations are supported.
+Associate senior leader appointed to oversee area and focus on punctuality and behaviour in lessons with a focus in key stage 3. - Pupil Premium Lead embedded into Cox Green working specifically with key stage 3 and 4 students.